Reflections and Future Planning: A Journey Through 2025

 Raakhee: (00:00)

 Hello and welcome to Signal Shift with me, Rocky and Sue.
 A very, very happy and merry Christmas to all who are celebrating.
 This also is our last podcast episode of 2025, which feels unreal.
-Away has this year gone.
-But we want to wish everyone just a beautiful last few days of holiday season and all the best going into 2026.
+Where has this year gone?
+But we want to wish everyone just a beautiful last few days of the holiday season and all the best going into 2026.

-These were the years we used to read about in the sci-fi books we read as kids, know, 2030, 2026.
-And we're living in it right now, which is, it's insane.
-So today's episode is gonna be a little bit different.
+These were the years we used to read about in the sci-fi books we read as kids—2030, 2026.
+And we're living in it right now, which is insane.
+Today’s episode is going to be a little different.
 No signals, no data, just some personal reflections to close out the year.
-So it's gonna be a little short.
-We do also have a big announcement to make but you're going to have to listen to the whole episode to get to that.
+It will be a bit short.
+We do also have a big announcement to make, but you'll have to listen to the whole episode to get to that.

-But today's just about, I think, talking about some questions that are important, I think, to reflect on at the end of each year and take stock.
-So I'll start off with the question, Sue, what is the biggest discovery you have made about yourself in the last year or even the last two, three years while being a part of Horizon Shift Lab or HSL.
+Today is about asking some important questions to reflect on at the end of each year.
+So, I’ll start off with the question: Sue, what is the biggest discovery you have made about yourself in the last year or even the last two or three years while being a part of Horizon Shift Lab or HSL?

 Sue: (01:26)

 Thanks, Raakhee.
-You know, it's funny, yesterday I saw Back to the Future 2 was streaming and Back to the Future was 2015.
-It's like, oh, that's so long ago now.
-So yeah, we're definitely, need new dates for the future.
-But yeah, so I'm really reflecting on this question and I think the first immediate responses that came to me which I don't think are the biggest discoveries, but I'll just add them was, you know, working on signals every week and looking at all of these different themes and topics just made me discover that as time goes on, your interests change what's really important to you.
+You know, it’s funny.
+Yesterday, I saw Back to the Future 2 was streaming, and Back to the Future was set in 2015.
+It feels like that was so long ago now.
+We definitely need new dates for the future!
+Reflecting on this question, I think the first immediate responses that came to me aren’t necessarily the biggest discoveries, but I’ll share them anyway.

 Raakhee: (04:28)